rgrams/discworld_mud_plugins/README.md

    * Separate toggles and thresholds for the gain and loss of each stat.

 Also see the `window` module below for the features of the display window.
-(It can be moved around and resized and all that jazz.)
+(It can be moved around and resized and such.)

 #### Dependencies:
 * GMCP Interface Plugin